 In the top right corner of your bill, you can find the reading date and due date.
 These represent when an agent recorded a meter reading in their system as well as what day it was that they issued or made the payment on behalf of our utility company.

 You might not think much about these small details but by paying attention to them we may be able to avoid any future problems with electricity bills.

 3. What is Fuel Price Adjustment (FPA)

 NEPRA takes into account the variation in fuel prices and generation mix to determine how much an FCA should be adjusted each month.

 The actual increase or decrease in cost for a gallon of gas has been taken out of customers’ monthly bills with no Actual Increase Pricing Adjustment (APA) credit since October 1st, 2017.

 To check the current or bill history of your IESCO bill, it is compulsory that you provide the 14-digit reference number.
-This will allow us access and validate that how much is the current bill and you can get a PDF copy immediately for your residential or commercial bill.
+This will allow us access and validate, how much is the current bill and you can get a PDF copy immediately for your residential or commercial bill.

 On the top-left corner of your IESCO Bill or PESCO Bill Online you will see a box with the name of “CONNECTION DATE” which means when your connection was issued and installed at your place.

 6. Tariff Rationalisation Surcharge (TR Surcharge)